ifiokjr/gatsby-plugin-next-seo/docs/etc/gatsby-plugin-next-seo.api.md

     facebook?: {
         appId: string;
     };
+    // Warning: (ae-forgotten-export) The symbol "HTMLAttributes" needs to be exported by the entry point index.d.ts htmlAttributes?: HTMLAttributes;
     language?: string;
     // Warning: (ae-forgotten-export) The symbol "LanguageAlternate" needs to be exported by the entry point index.d.ts languageAlternates?: LanguageAlternate[];